-Once you've been awarded an AAT licence you'll need to comply with the conditions set out in AAT’s Licensing policy (PDF).
+Once you've been awarded an AAT licence you'll need to comply with the conditions set out in AAT’s Licensing Regulations (PDF).
 This includes meeting the following requirements on a continuing basis, in addition to all other standards and requirements for AAT members.

 If you fail to renew or pay your fees by your renewal date, your licence will expire and you will no longer be permitted to provide services to clients.
 We’ll contact you when your renewal is due and explain the steps you need to follow.